"We will keep you informed"

 Moba is the leading manufacturer of grading, packaging and processing equipment in the egg industry.
 A position we like to maintain, but that is no easy task according to Jos: “Of course, we are proud to be the market leader, but we should not be blinded by it.
 We must always look for ways to improve ourselves.
 To not only ensure that we stay ahead of our rivals, but to give them the knockout punch.
 Fifteen years ago everyone had a Nokia smartphone.
 But Apple and Samsung did not sit still.
 They came up with innovations that changed the industry, while Nokia stayed behind.
 That is why it is so important for Moba to stay innovative.”

 For that reason Operations must have the latest machines and technologies.
 Moba is well on its way according to Jos: “For example, we are working on a trial to print mold parts in metal.
-If this proves to be a success, we can realise a faster production time in the future.
+If this proves to be a success, we can realize a faster production time in the future.
 We also want to work more effectively.
 A great example is the warehouse.
 We have recorded every part on photo so that it is clear to everyone which part is needed.
 That is necessary with a storage of 27,000 parts.”

 Turn every stone